nishasi6/nishasi6/README.md

 - 👋 Hi, I’m @nishasihag
 - 👀 I’m interested in technologies, How and Where with go with this tech Flow
 - 🌱 HTMl,css, javascript,java are my favorites.
-- 🌱 I’m currently learning Cloud Computing & Artifical Intelligance
+- 🌱 I’m currently learning Software Development Testing.
 - 💞️ I’m looking to collaborate on IT skill pool where i can ride my boat.
 - 📫 How to reach me call me on 7976340172 or mail me at nisha.student1998@gmail.com